 Health officials urge anyone who ate restaurant and develops symptoms of an E. coli infection which include abdominal cramping and diarrhea that can be bloody, to seek medical attention and mention exposure to shiga toxin producing E. coli (STEC).
 E. coli infections should not be treated with antibiotics or anti-diarrheal medications as they can worsen symptoms or cause life-threatening complications such as hemolytic uremic syndrome (HUS), which leads to kidney failure.
 HUS develops in about 5 to 10 percent of E.coli which most commonly affects young people with E. coli infections, can also cause seizure, stroke, coma and death.

 “The size and scope of this E. coli outbreak is very large for a restaurant-based outbreak.
-The problem was clearly widespread and repeated over many, many meals,” said Brendan Flaherty, an attorney with the national food safety law firm PritzkerOlsen, who is representing a customer who became ill.
+The problem was clearly widespread and repeated over many, many meals,” said Brendan Flaherty, a food safety attorney who is representing a customer who became ill.
 The Chipotle E coli outbreak, which included multiple locations in 11 states sickened 55 people.

 In 2013 , an E.coli outbreak linked to Federico’s Mexican Restaurant in Litchfield Park, AZ sickened 94 people.
 It was one of the largest E.coli outbreaks of the decade, according to data from the Centers for Disease Control and Prevention (CDC).